-It is a good idea to have a close friend at work to share the experience with, but if you are sharing work secrets with them and keeping those things from your actual spouse, then you are headed into dangerous territory.
-Also, if you are sharing intimate details about your life with your work spouse and not your actual spouse, then you have crossed over into having an emotional affair.
+It is nice to have a close friend at work to share the experience with.
+However, sharing work secrets with them and keeping those things from your partner can lead you into dangerous territory.
+Also, if you are sharing intimate details about your life with your work spouse and not your actual spouse, you have crossed over into having an emotional affair.

 You flirt online

-It may be easy to banter playfully when you have the barrier of not being face to face with someone, but this can venture into an intimate situation quickly.
+It may be easy to banter playfully when you are not face-to-face with someone, but this can quickly lead to an intimate situation.
 No matter how “innocent” an online flirtation is, it can still be an emotional investment that you may feel the need to hide from your spouse.

 An easy way to steer clear of this trap is to limit the amount of time on social media or share your actions with your spouse.
-If you can’t tell your partner what you are doing/saying online, then it is probably a good idea to log out!
+If you need to be secretive about what you are doing/saying online, it is probably a good idea to log out!

 You are having a “phone affair”

 Phones have become an important part of our daily lives.
-But if you find that you are spending more time on your phone than connecting with your spouse, this could be leading to a problem.
-Also, if you find that you are spending your time texting others, connecting on social media, or scrolling through chat rooms rather than talking with your spouse then you may be involved in an emotional affair.
+But all of their functionality can easily lead to spending more time on your phone than connecting with your spouse.
+Other indications of an emotional affair may include spending your time texting others, connecting on social media, or scrolling through chat rooms rather than talking with your spouse.

-To protect your marriage from phone overuse, try creating a “screen-free time” in your home and spend that time with your spouse talking about your days and reconnecting.
+There are practical ways to protect your marriage from phone overuse.
+Try creating a “screen-free time” in your home.
+Spend that time with your spouse talking about your days and reconnecting.

-You’re too close to your opposite sex BFF
+You are too close to your opposite-sex BFF

-Being friends with members of the opposite sex can be okay, if the necessary boundaries are in place.
-However, if you find that you are more inclined to talk to or spend time with your friend over your spouse, then you are headed into an emotional affair.
-Also, if you do not want to share your interactions that you have had with your friend with your spouse, then you are in the danger zone.
+Being friends with members of the opposite sex can be okay as long as the necessary boundaries are in place.
+However, the inclination to talk to or spend more time with your friend than with your spouse may indicate that you are heading into an emotional affair.
+If you want to keep the details of your friendship a secret, you are in the danger zone.

-Be open and honest with your spouse about the time that you do spend with your opposite sex friends.
-It is critical in maintaining your marriage that you can share with your spouse about all things, even what you talk to your friends about.
+Be open and honest with your spouse about the time that you do spend with your opposite-sex friends.
+The ability to share all things with your spouse is critical in maintaining your marriage.
+This includes what you talk to your friends about.
 It may also be a good idea to include your spouse and best friend in common activities.

 You cross the line with strangers

 Meeting new people in new places or situations can be exciting for some people.
 The anonymity of it can lead to boldness in how you interact with strangers.
-Flirting can lead to connection that you feel you need to keep from your partner and then you are in emotional infidelity territory.
+Flirting can lead to a connection; if you feel the need to keep this from your partner, you are in emotional infidelity territory.

 Maintain professional and cordial interactions while away from your spouse.
-Pretend like your partner is going to be joining you at any moment.
-If you wouldn’t say or do what you are thinking about with your partner present, then it may be time to excuse yourself from the situation.
+Pretend that your partner will be joining you at any moment.
+Consider if you would say or do what you are thinking with your partner present.
+If not, it may be time to excuse yourself from the situation.

-Share openly with your spouse about your sexual fantasies, what you like and what you do not like in bed, and have them share the same with you.
-Get back to the fun of sex with your spouse, and it’ll be a little more difficult to imagine anyone else!
+Share openly with your spouse about your sexual fantasies.
+Talk about what you like and what you do not like in bed.
+As them to share the same with you.
+Restore the fun of sex with your spouse and it’ll be a little more difficult to imagine anyone else!

-There are many other instances that can lead to emotional affairs.
-If you find you must lie to your spouse or hide information about what you are doing with someone else, then you are likely involved in an emotional affair.
-This will lead to disconnection and loss of intimacy for you and your spouse.
-Once you recognize the situation and admit to yourself and your partner what is going on, it is important to reach out for professional help to begin to heal from that betrayal.
+Many other instances can lead to emotional affairs.
+Do you find yourself talking about and sharing life with someone other than your spouse?
+Perhaps you are lying to your spouse or hiding information about what you are doing with someone else.
+These are indications that you are likely experiencing emotional infidelity.
+Left unattended, you are at risk of disconnection and loss of intimacy with your spouse.
+First, you need to recognize the situation and admit to yourself and your partner what is happening.
+Next, it is important to reach out for professional help to begin healing from that betrayal.